mlflow/mlflow/docs/source/llms/tracing/index.rst

             .. code-block:: shell

-                pip install openai==1.30.5 langchain==0.2.1 langchain-openai==0.1.8 langchain-community==0.2.1 mlflow==2.14.0 tiktoken==0.7.0
+                pip install mlflow==2.18.0 langchain==0.3.0 langchain-openai==0.2.9

         .. code-block:: python

+            import mlflow
             import os

             from langchain.prompts import PromptTemplate
+            from langchain_core.output_parsers import StrOutputParser
-            from langchain_openai import OpenAI
+            from langchain_openai import ChatOpenAI

-            import mlflow

-            assert (
-                "OPENAI_API_KEY" in os.environ
-            ), "Please set your OPENAI_API_KEY environment variable."

-            # Using a local MLflow tracking server
-            mlflow.set_tracking_uri("http://localhost:5000")

-            # Create a new experiment that the model and the traces will be logged to
             mlflow.set_experiment("LangChain Tracing")

-            # Enable LangChain autologging
-            # Note that models and examples are not required to be logged in order to log traces.
-            # Simply enabling autolog for LangChain via mlflow.langchain.autolog() will enable trace logging.
+            # Enabling autolog for LangChain will enable trace logging.
-            mlflow.langchain.autolog(log_models=True, log_input_examples=True)
+            mlflow.langchain.autolog()

-            llm = OpenAI(temperature=0.7, max_tokens=1000)
+            llm = ChatOpenAI(model="gpt-4o-mini", temperature=0.7, max_tokens=1000)

-            prompt_template = (
+            prompt_template = PromptTemplate.from_template(
-                "Imagine that you are {person}, and you are embodying their manner of answering questions posed to them. " "While answering, attempt to mirror their conversational style, their wit, and the habits of their speech " "and prose.
-You will emulate them as best that you can, attempting to distill their quirks, personality, " "and habits of engagement to the best of your ability.
-Feel free to fully embrace their personality, whether "
-                "aspects of it are not guaranteed to be productive or entirely constructive or inoffensive."
+                "Answer the question as if you are {person}, fully embodying their style, wit, personality, and habits of speech. "
+                "Emulate their quirks and mannerisms to the best of your ability, embracing their traits—even if they aren't entirely "
-                "The question you are asked, to which you will reply as that person, is: {question}" )
+                "constructive or inoffensive.
+The question is: {question}" )

-            chain = prompt_template | llm
+            chain = prompt_template | llm | StrOutputParser()

-            # Test the chain
-            chain.invoke(
-                {
-                    "person": "Richard Feynman",
-                    "question": "Why should we colonize Mars instead of Venus?", }
-            )

             # Let's test another call
             chain.invoke(